openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 programming language for general-purpose programming which emphasizes productivity, fast prototyping and high readability.

-It is very widely used these days, to the point that even famous organizations like Google, Mozilla and Dropbox make extensive use of it in for their systems.
+It is very widely used these days, to the point where even famous organizations like Google, Mozilla and Dropbox make extensive use of it for their systems.

-**Here's the main reasons for which OpenWISP is written in Python:**
+**Here are the main reasons why OpenWISP is written in Python:**

-- is widely used in the networking and configuration management world, famous libraries such as
+- it is widely used in the networking and configuration management world, famous libraries such as
   `networkx <https://networkx.github.io>`_,
   `ansible <https://www.ansible.com>`_,
   `salt <https://docs.saltstack.com/en/latest/topics/>`_,
   `paramiko <http://www.paramiko.org>`_ and
-  `fabric <http://www.fabfile.org>`_ are written in Python, this allows our users to work with a programming language with which they are already familiar
+  `fabric <http://www.fabfile.org>`_ are written in Python, this allows our users to work with a programming language which they are already familiar with
-- finding developers who know python is very easy and allows the community to grow and help to improve the OpenWISP software ecosystem over time
+- finding developers who know Python is very easy and allows the community to grow and help to improve the OpenWISP software ecosystem over time
 - Python allows great flexibility and extensibility, this in turns allows OpenWISP to be hackable and highly customizable, which is one of the goals of OpenWISP 2, the major rewrite of the project

-**Resources for learning python**:
+**Resources for learning Python**:

 - `LearnPython.org <https://www.learnpython.org>`_
 - `SoloLearn <https://www.sololearn.com>`_ (a detailed beginner course)